Sustainable Development Goals

 Target 10.3: Ensure equal opportunity and reduce inequalities of outcome, including by eliminating discriminatory laws, policies and practices and promoting appropriate legislation, policies and action in this regard

-Internationally recognized standards elaborated by UNCITRAL promote equal opportunity, reducing inequalities of outcome and addressing issues of discrimination.
-UNCITRAL’s work on security interests, for example, aims at creating a level playing field for all with respect to access to and cost of credit.
-The General Assembly has emphasized the relevance of UNCITRAL standards to "generating inclusive, sustainable and equitable development, economic growth and employment, generating investment and facilitating entrepreneurship", to "peace, stability and the well‑being of all peoples," to "universal economic cooperation among all States on a basis of equality, equity, common interest and respect for the rule of law" and to "advancing good governance, sustained economic development and the eradication of poverty and hunger."
-It encourages States to use UNCITRAL standards in implementing commercial law reform.
-UNCITRAL, through its secretariat, assists States to understand, use, enact, interpret and apply its standards.
-See also target 16.b for discussion of related issues.
+The General Assembly has emphasized the relevance of UNCITRAL standards to “generating inclusive, sustainable and equitable development, economic growth and employment, generating investment and facilitating entrepreneurship”, to “peace, stability and the wellbeing of all peoples”, to “universal economic cooperation among all States on a basis of equality, equity, common interest and respect for the rule of law” and to “advancing good governance, sustained economic development and the eradication of poverty and hunger”.
+It has encouraged States to use UNCITRAL standards in implementing commercial law reform.
+UNCITRAL, through its secretariat, assists States in understanding, using, enacting, interpreting and applying its standards.

-Target 10.6: Ensure enhanced representation and voice for developing countries in decision-making in global international economic and financial institutions in order to deliver more effective, credible, accountable and legitimate institutions
+Target 10.6: Ensure enhanced representation and voice for developing countries in decision-making in global international economic and financial institutions in order to deliver more effective, credible, accountable and legitimate institutions.

-Target 10.b: Encourage official development assistance and financial flows, including foreign direct investment, to States where the need is greatest, in particular least developed countries, African countries, small island developing States and landlocked developing countries, in accordance with their national plans and programmes
+Target 10.b: Encourage official development assistance and financial flows, including foreign direct investment, to States where the need is greatest, in particular least developed countries, African countries, small island developing States and landlocked developing countries, in accordance with their national plans and programmes.

 12. Responsible Consumption and Production